🎒 Introduction to Free Activities for Backpackers

 🚙 Canterbury is 3 hours away from Queenstown and 4 hours from Christchurch.

 The Blue Pools of Wanaka are, without a doubt, one of the bluest in the world.
-There’s a lot to see in the region, including rainbow and brown trout migrating in the clear pools.
+The region has a lot to see, including rainbow and brown trout migrating in the clear pools.

 If you have the gear for it, you can kayak, ski, or snowboard at the numerous designated spots.